csburreson/stf/docs/submit.md

 The script is located in `STF_HOME/scripts/`

-It does not depend on the STF framework code, and simply submits STF results files to a webserver.
+It does not depend on the STF framework code, and simply submits STF results files to a webserver, and on to a backend (MongoDB) database.

 It does require the requests library
 `pip install requests`